Why Join The Revolution? Immediate Business Benefits

 - Lower other societal pain costs

-JOIN THE EQuip Our Kids!
-CAMPAIGN TODAY
+JOIN the EQuip Our Kids!
+Campaign Today

 To secure a future rich with such benefits, become today a Message Partner as a Promoter, Sponsor or Endorser (see below)with the EQuip Our Kids!
 Campaign to advance a higher EQ world.
 And if your company hasn’t already started integrating higher EQ training and hiring into your workforce, we can help you along this path.
 Our resources include nationally-recognized leaders in social-emotional learning and emotional intelligence.
 We can guide you to EQ knowledge and experience that can make a measurable difference for your business.

-Sponsor Our Campaign
+Sponsor a Campaign

 Sponsor an ad and marketing campaign.
 We’ll customize it.

 Add Emotional Intelligence promotion to your social media and CSR messaging.